Ellipsoid fitting with the Cayley transform

 where $M$ is a symmetric positive definite matrix and $c$ is the ellipsoid center.
 Eigendecomposing $M=R^TA^2R$ with $A$ diagonal and $R\in SO(p)$ shows \eqref{eq:ellipsoid_M} is equivalent to \eqref{eq:ellipsoid}.
 The positive definite constraint presents significant difficulty for fitting methods and is why most cannot fit arbitrary ellipsoids or are not ellipsoid specific \cite{kesaniemi2018, szpak2012}.
-To bypass this issue we introduce the \textit{Cayley transform} \cite{cayley1857} which maps skew-symmetric matrices $S$ to special orthogonal matrices via $\Cay(S)=(I+S)^{-1}(I-S)$.
-More specifically, consider fitting an ellipsoid to data $X=\{x^{(i)}\}_{i=1}^n\subseteq\mathbb{R}^p$.
-To ensure invariance under rotations and translations (\Cref{sec:invariance}) we transform $X$ using \textit{principal component analysis} (PCA) to $Y=\{y^{(i)}=V^T(x^{(i)}-\bar{x})\}$.
-Here and throughout, $\bar{x}=n^{-1}\sum x_i$ is the mean of $X$ and the \textit{PCA matrix} $V$ is an orthogonal matrix whose columns are eigenvectors\footnote{Also known as \textit{principal components} in PCA terminology.} of the covariance matrix of the centered data $\{x^{(i)}-\bar{x}\}$.
-We always assume eigenvalues are ordered from largest to smallest with columns of $V$ ordered accordingly.
-So the first column of $V$ corresponds to the largest eigenvalue, the second column to the second largest, and so on.
-We focus on fitting an ellipsoid to $Y$; the best fit ellipsoid for $X$ is then easily obtained by a readily available rotation and translation (\Cref{sec:objective}).
+To bypass this issue we use the \textit{Cayley transform} \cite{cayley1846} which maps skew-symmetric matrices $S$ to special orthogonal matrices via $\Cay(S)=(I+S)^{-1}(I-S)$.
+This is well-defined because $I+S$ is always invertible: If $x$ is in the nullspace of $I+S$ then $x=-Sx=S^Tx$, so $x^Tx=x^TS^Tx=-x^Tx$ and hence $x=0$.